diamondburned/cchat/README.md

 Since this container interface extends a single Server, the frontend is allowed to have multiple views.
 This is usually done with tabs or splits, but the backend should update them all nonetheless.

+### LabelContainer

+A label container is a generic abstraction for any container that can hold texts.
+It's typically used for labels that can update itself, such as usernames.

 ### SendableMessage